 In summary, there is non-compliance with the Environmental Management Plan (PMA), while the Environmental Compliance Reports (ICA) do not provide sufficient information on the status of the resources involved in the Chinese companies’ activities.

-This series of sometimes contradictory procedures sends unclear messages to the communities affected by the resource exploitation and creates tortuous paths towards vindicating their rights.
+This series of sometimes contradictory procedures sends unclear messages to the communities affected by the resource exploitation and creates tortuous paths toward vindicating their rights.

 Before the tragic outcome on March 2, there was interest expressed by community members, authorities, and councilors to know the fulfillment of the contractual obligations acquired by the company in depth, but these requests received an incomplete and inconclusive response from the multinational.